-DELAYED A delay may occur if a session does not start as scheduled, but should start within the current segment of the same competition day.
+DELAVED A dolay may occur if a coccion door not start as schoduled, but should start DELAYED A delay may occur if a session does not start as scheduled, but should start within the current segment of the same competition day.
 The new exact start time is unknown.
 All athletes shall stand-by in the venue area.
-If the delay exceeds the current competition day, the status will be changed to rescheduled or canceled.
+If the delay exceeds the current competition day, the status will be changed to Re-scheduled or Cancelled.
 POSTPONED A session did not start as scheduled and has been postponed to a later segment of the same competition day.
 The new date and start time are yet unknown, but will be announced and published as soon as possible.
-If not possible to postpone, the status will subsequently be changed to rescheduled or canceled.
-If a postponed session cannot be resumed within the current competition day and the new date and start time are unknown, the status will be changed to rescheduled or canceled.
+If not possible to postpone, the status will subsequently be changed to Re-scheduled or Cancelled.
+If a postponed session cannot be resumed within the current competition day and the new date and start time are unknown, the status will be changed to Re-scheduled or Cancelled.
 INTERRUPTED A session may be subject to an unplanned interruption after it has started.
 The time of resumption is yet unknown.
-If the session cannot be completed within the current competition day, the status will be changed to rescheduled or canceled.
-The results of previously completed athlete performances will be carried forward to the new date and start time.
+If the session cannot be completed within the current competition day, the status will be changed to Re-scheduled or Cancelled.
+The results of previously-completed athlete performances will be carried forward to the new date and start time.
 An uncompleted performance will continue from the point of interruption (score and time) or will be granted with a re-run status.
-The technical delegate decides the utmost fair option to affected athletes considering each and every individual situation.

-RESCHEDULED A session may be rescheduled if it cannot be held at the originally scheduled start date/time.
+The Technical Delegate decides the fairest option to affected athletes considering each and every individual situation.
+RE-SCHEDULED A session may be Re-scheduled if it cannot be held at the originally scheduled start date/time.
 The new date and start time are known.
-If it is impossible to reschedule a session or round of competition within a certain time frame, the status may be changed to "canceled".
-CANCELLED An event phase that cannot be rescheduled within the available time in the competition schedule, including the weather reserve days, is canceled.
+If it is impossible to Re-schedule a session or round of competition within a certain time frame, the status may be changed to "Cancelled".
+CANCELLED An event phase that cannot be re-scheduled within the available time in the competition schedule, including the weather reserve days, is cancelled.
 In such a case, the World Skate Technical Delegate must follow the steps of the event contingency protocol and decide if results can be validated and announced.